Original date: 12 Dec 11

 The Flip Cat goals are to help new businesses and entrepreneurs land on their feet as they get started, and help established businesses find ways to leap to the next level as they develop.
 The more we achieve these goals together, then the more we can give back to our respective communities.

-Flip Cat provides marketing strategy, business development, public relations, special events logistics, content writing for online & print, and business social media strategy.
+Flip Cat provides business development and marketing strategy, social media strategy, public relations, special events logistics, content writing for online & print, and political campaign support.
 (Not sure about social media for business?
 Don’t think you want to bother with it yet?
 Then recall a time when web sites were born and the development process for that.
 Social media will become a tool you will use in your business.
 You should plan for that now.)

-I try to support my community through donations and outreach to the American Red Cross, American Stroke Association, MS Society, North Texas Food Bank, Captain Hope’s Kids, Wounded Warrior Foundation, and Rover Dramawerks.
+I try to support my community through donations and outreach to the American Red Cross, American Stroke Association, MS Society, North Texas Food Bank, Captain Hope’s Kids, Wounded Warrior Foundation, and the Dallas Symphony Orchestra.
 I also provide pro bono work for non-profits each year.

 Is there a Flip Cat?
 Yes and no. I have had six cats since the age of 8.
 Most were named for musicians and most were black cats.
 The inspiration for the logo is based on my last and smartest cat named for Sam Cooke.
 My present cat is a “tabby Abyssinian” with the oddest personality I have ever encountered, but very sweet-natured.
 He’s named for Van Morrison.
 He may guest-post at a future date…we shall see.